Ranger Suárez: Minor leagues

-Suárez began the season with the Class A Lakewood BlueClaws.
+Suárez began the season with the Single-A Lakewood BlueClaws.
 He had a strong start to the year, giving up only two runs in his first four starts and reaching a streak of 24 shutout innings.
 For his efforts, the Phillies named Suárez their Minor League Pitcher of the Month for April 2017.
 On June 27, he carried a perfect game into the eighth inning before giving up a single to Jarett Rindfleisch of the Greensboro Grasshoppers.
 Suárez was named to the South Atlantic League All-Star team, but Jordan Jess replaced him on the roster.
-This was because before the game, on July 4, Suárez was promoted to the Class A-Advanced Clearwater Threshers.
+This was because before the game, on July 4, Suárez was promoted to the High-A Clearwater Threshers.
 He joined a rotation of top pitching prospects that also included JoJo Romero, Sixto Sanchez, and Franklyn Kilome.
 Between both minor league teams, Suárez posted an 8–6 record in 2017, with a 2.27 ERA and 128 strikeouts in 122 2/3 innings.
 At the end of the season, the Phillies added Suárez and three other pitching prospects to the 40-man roster, in order to protect them from the Rule 5 draft.

 In 2018, Suárez was assigned to the Double-A Reading Fightin Phils as part of a starting rotation that also included Romero, Kilome, and Seranthony Dominguez.
 He was named the Eastern League Pitcher of the Week twice with Reading, once in April and once in June.
 At the end of June, he was promoted to the Triple-A Lehigh Valley IronPigs, where, after a difficult first start, he accumulated 65 strikeouts in 14 games.
 Between Reading and Lehigh, Suárez posted a 6–3 record in 2018, with a 2.75 ERA and 85 strikeouts in 21 games and 124 1/3 innings.